-Panorama Mesdag is the oldest 19th-century panorama painting in the world that it’s on its original site.
-The art is cylindrical, and it’s more than 14 meters high and 120 meters in circumference.
+Panorama Mesdag is the oldest 19th-century panorama painting in the world and is still on its original site.
+The art is cylindrical, more than 14 meters high and 120 meters in circumference.
 It’s so big that it’s hard to describe the experience of visiting the monument in words.
-This is a place you have to attend to see by yourself.

-When I was planning my visit to The Hague, one of the first places that captured my attention was the Panorama Mesdag.
-I learned about panorama paintings when I visited Wroclaw a couple of years ago and saw the Panorama of the Battle of Racławice, the topic has been on my mind since them.
-The fact that my hotel, the fantastic Carlton Ambassador, is just a block away, made me sure that this would be my first tourist destination in the city.
+When planning my visit to The Hague, one of the first places that captured my attention was the Panorama Mesdag.
+I learned about panorama paintings when I visited Wroclaw a couple of years ago and saw the Panorama of the Battle of Racławice; the topic has been on my mind since then.

-Most of the panoramic paintings depicted scenes of warfare, this was the more universal subject of this art.
-But Panorama Mesdag is entirely different since it shows the dunes in Scheveningen.
 This reproduction of domestic scenery is unusual and serves, today, as a beautiful way of showing how life was at the time.

 Some of the history behind the Panorama Mesdag

-You can visit the Panorama Mesdag from Monday to Saturday, from 10:00 to 17:00.
+The Panorama Mesdag is open Monday through Saturday from 10:00 to 17:00.
 On Sundays and public holidays, it’s open from 11:00 to 17:00.
-Adults pay €10,50, and there are ticket packages for those who want to visit more museums in the city.
+Adults pay € 10.50, and ticket packages are available for those who want to visit more museums in the city.

 Panorama Mesdag in The Hague